If you’re a future net buyer of stocks you want to pay as little as possible for the earnings.

 At the time of writing, Berkshire had taken a big position in IBM, in hindsight a mistake, and Buffett made the comment that they hoped IBM’s stock price would languish throughout the next five years.

-- You have no intention of selling nor be a net buyer in the future.
-Still, you would want the share price to not exceed intrinsic value because many companies buy back shares, and obviously it’s better to buy back at for example 100 per share instead of 125.
+- If you have no intention of selling and are a net buyer in the future, you would want the share price to not exceed intrinsic value because many companies buy back shares, and obviously it’s better to buy back at for example 100 per share instead of 125.
 The more shares bought back, the more you own of the company.

-- You have no intention of selling but are reinvesting the dividend.
-Again, it’s much better to reinvest at 100 and not on 125.
-(I don’t recommend DRIP – read this article).
+- If you have no intention of selling but are reinvesting the dividend, then again, it’s much better to reinvest at 100 and not on 125.
+(I don’t recommend DRIP).

 - If you are a net buyer in the future, obviously you want to pay as little as possible for that earnings.